Socrates

 Socrates with Alcibiades: The School of Athens, Raphael

-Socrates had certain disagreements with his own associates, such as Aristippus, who viewed self-mastery in the face of experiencing luxury to be a superior path.
-These philosophical differences between Socrates and those inspired by him demonstrate limitless paths in approaching the Gods, standing in contrast to the sectarian conflicts over theological nitpicking and moral scruples culminating in mass murder that would later characterize the Christian period.
+Socrates had certain disagreements with his own associates, such as Aristippus, who viewed self-mastery in the face of luxury as a superior path.
+These philosophical differences between Socrates and those inspired by him demonstrate the limitless paths in approaching the Gods, standing in contrast to the sectarian conflicts over theological nitpicking and moral scruples culminating in mass murder that would later characterize the Christian period.

-These dialogues also involve certain levels of mystery and statements that can be interpreted in a very deeply intricate manner relating to matters of the universe.
-Some of these were knowing contributions of Socrates himself, yet others were fashioned by Plato paraphrasing his teacher’s words.
+These dialogues also involve certain levels of mystery and statements that can be interpreted in deeply intricate ways relating to matters of the universe.
+Some of these were deliberate contributions of Socrates himself, while others were fashioned by Plato paraphrasing his teacher’s words.

 HOSTILITY

-The glory days of Athens were indeed short-lived, as the Peloponnesian War instigated by Sparta created a two-decades long war that was a disaster for the Athenian hegemony and led to multiple coups against the democracy.
-Socrates fought valiantly in the Battle of Potidaea, Delium and Amphipolis in service to the Athenian state but still refused to endorse the ideology of the democratic system.
+The glory days of Athens were indeed short-lived, as the Peloponnesian War instigated by Sparta created a two-decade-long conflict that was disastrous for the Athenian hegemony and led to multiple coups against the democracy.
+Socrates fought valiantly in the Battles of Potidaea, Delium, and Amphipolis in service to the Athenian state but still refused to endorse the ideology of the democratic system.

-The philosopher subsequently garnered a hostile audience during the war due to the relationship of his ideas to certain developments of the waning power of Athens.
-Alcibiades was one of Socrates’ most prominent associates: he had separated from Socrates’ advice and became a major figure in Athenian politics.
-Being inclined to some profligate tendencies and not particularly loyal, he then became a traitor serving Sparta, defected to the Persians and finally installed himself in a coup in Athens, pursuing more military victories against his former allies.
+The philosopher subsequently garnered a hostile audience during the war due to the relationship of his ideas to certain developments in the waning power of Athens.
+Alcibiades, one of Socrates’ most prominent associates, had separated from Socratic advice and became a major figure in Athenian politics.
+Inclined toward profligate tendencies and not particularly loyal, he became a traitor serving Sparta, defected to the Persians, and finally installed himself in a coup in Athens, pursuing further military victories against his former allies.

-At the Battle of Notium, this came undone dramatically and democracy returned to Athens in a fulcrum of chaos but also divested the city of its most capable military commanders associated with the wily Alcibiades.
-Buttressing these accusations was that two other disciples, Critias and Charicles, soon would become infamous rulers after having parted with their teacher.
+At the Battle of Notium, this all came undone dramatically, and democracy returned to Athens amid a fulcrum of chaos—but also divested the city of its most capable military commanders associated with the wily Alcibiades.
+Adding to the accusations, two other disciples, Critias and Charicles, would soon become infamous rulers after parting ways with their teacher.

 Accusations therefore continued to follow Socrates.
-After the victorious Battle of Arginusae where a number of triremes drowned due to a storm, for instance, the Athenian leadership and the masses wished to put eight generals who had failed in their duties to death: Socrates opposed this and named it as an illegal act that would render Athenian hands covered in blood.
+After the victorious Battle of Arginusae, where a number of triremes sank in a storm, the Athenian leadership and the masses wished to put eight generals to death for failing in their duties.
+Socrates opposed this, calling it an illegal act that would render Athenian hands covered in blood.

 Due to the excellent leadership of Lysander of Sparta, Athens suffered a crushing blow at the Battle of Aegospotami.
-The allies of Sparta even threatened to destroy and level the city forever.
-Sparta, however, simply made Athens into a puppet state and installed a dictatorship now known as the Thirty Tyrants, led informally by Critias.
-He became one of the most infamous tyrants of Athens and brutally executed thousands of individuals, acts which Socrates opposed.
-Due to his vocal opposition, Critias even censored Socrates with a series of ridiculous laws.
+Sparta's allies even threatened to destroy and level the city entirely.
+However, Sparta simply made Athens into a puppet state and installed a dictatorship now known as the Thirty Tyrants, led informally by Critias.
+He became one of the most infamous tyrants in Athenian history and brutally executed thousands—acts which Socrates opposed.
+Due to his vocal resistance, Critias even censored Socrates with a series of absurd laws.

 Critias was soon deposed in another orgy of violence.
-As Athenian democracy was restored, Socrates simply continued to speak out at length against the nature of the Athenian democracy as virulently as he had attacked the Thirty Tyrants.
-Consequently, certain powerful individuals in Athens such as Anytus, a self-made man who was a strong proponent of democracy and egalitarianism, began to hold Socrates in suspicion.
+As Athenian democracy was restored, Socrates continued to speak out against the nature of democracy just as virulently as he had against the Thirty Tyrants.
+Consequently, certain powerful individuals in Athens, such as Anytus—a self-made man and strong proponent of democracy and egalitarianism—began to view Socrates with suspicion.

-Others in Athens who had fell into a secular lifestyle characterized by power plays felt threatened by Socrates insistence of communion with the Gods: his views on what was truly divine, and the obvious brutal decline of Athens made them feel anxious about their positions, possessions and patronage.
-Furthermore, the apparent relationship of Socratic ideas to Alcibiades’ treachery and Critias’ tyranny seemed like a viable reason to some to condemn Socrates.
+Others in Athens, having fallen into a secular lifestyle characterized by power plays, felt threatened by Socrates’ insistence on communion with the Gods—his views on what was truly divine, and the city’s obvious brutal decline made them anxious about their positions, possessions, and patronage.
+Furthermore, the apparent relationship of Socratic ideas to Alcibiades’ treachery and Critias’ tyranny seemed to some a viable reason to condemn Socrates.

-Among many other reasons, this led swiftly to Socrates’ trial via informants of the state.
-He was accused of introducing new Gods not legally licensed by Athens, corrupting the youth and subverting institutions.
-A valiant defense was mounted by Socrates who acted as his own advocate.
-When accused of corrupting Critias and Alcibiades to become tyrants, Socrates replied that Athens itself had actually corrupted them.
+Among many other factors, this led swiftly to Socrates’ trial via state informants.
+He was accused of introducing new Gods not legally sanctioned by Athens, corrupting the youth, and subverting institutions.
+Socrates mounted a valiant defense, acting as his own advocate.
+When accused of corrupting Critias and Alcibiades into becoming tyrants, Socrates replied that it was Athens itself that had corrupted them.

-Knowing some very powerful people in his corner, he could have escaped at any moment, but he chose to resign himself to fate to set an example to all generations beyond.
-There was nothing more to learn, to question or to be said.
+Although he had powerful allies and could have escaped at any moment, he chose to resign himself to fate—to set an example for all generations to come.
+There was nothing more to learn, to question, or to say.

 Surrounded by his beloved followers, he took the poisoned chalice and passed into eternity.